chucknewmanjr/PerformanceExperiment/README.md

 - Use a different transaction isolation level.
 (Try READ COMMITTED SNAPSHOT).
 - Use OPTIMIZE_FOR_SEQUENTIAL_KEY.

+Once you've found an experiment you like, try increasing the NUMBER OF USERS and RUN SECONDS LIMIT settings for a better comparison.

 # [Setting] table
 This table gives you control over arbitrary values used in the code.
 - **EXPERIMENT VERSION** - Recorded in [ExecutionLog] so you can tell which type experiment you were running.